mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

 ## 5 Receiving Notifications {#notifications}

-You can receive a notification whenever new feedback lands in the inbox, or when a reporter replies to their feedback.
+You can receive a notification whenever new feedback lands in the inbox or when a reporter replies to their feedback.
 To receive these notifications, do as follows:

-1. Watch the app on the [Settings](/developerportal/collaborate/general-settings/) page after you open your app in the Developer Portal.
+1. Watch the app on the [Settings](/developerportal/collaborate/general-settings/) page after you open it in the Developer Portal.
 2. Go to Feedback again.
 3. Enable the feedback notifications as follows:
     1. In Feedback, click the ({{% icon name="cog" %}}) icon on the upper-right corner of the page.